HuySang-04/face_attendance/README.md

 ✅ **Face Registration:**
 Register new users by capturing facial images using a webcam.
-Automatically detect and crop faces using YOLOv8 for accurate training.

 ✅ **Real-Time Attendance:**
 Detects and recognizes faces live via the camera.